KayelC/JRPG/README.md

 # JRPG
 JRPG Game Inspired by the Persona Series, and Metaphor: Refantazio games by ATLUS.

+Full development and design notes are available in the [Doc.ipynb](./JRPG/Documentation/Doc.ipynb) Jupyter Notebook.

 All Rights Reserved License

 Copyright © 2025 Kayel Calleja